Good and Great Guys

 Lance Armstrong

 Lance Armstrong is like Michael Jordan.
-Both were multi sport athletes.
+Both were multi-sport athletes.
 Both were the undisputed best at their sport during their careers.
 One big difference, Armstrong has been practically erased from cycling for doping.
 His character has been completely ruined by the lengths he took to hide his lies.
 ESPN's 30/30 Lance is another documentary I recommend if you're interested in Lance Armstrong's rise and fall.

 Rereading Lance Armstrong

-He uses his cancer, his recovery, his wife, his marriage, and his child to create his myth.
+Armstrong used his cancer, his recovery, his wife, his marriage, and his child to create his myth.
 He supposedly learned the importance of life and how to live.
 He overcame his obsession with cycling and winning, except he didn't.

 Some of these factors make me think the co author Sally Jenkins saw through him and didn't fix these discrepancies in the narrative.
+This is my favorite way to read the story.
+Jenkins knew who Armstrong was and let him tell his story in a way that would expose him.

 Game Theory of Doping